jeremyjrnt/AI_AGENT_PROJECT/test/README.md

-# Test scripts for the RAG pipeline and related features.
-# Place all test and demo scripts in this folder.
+# test/

+This folder contains the test suite for the project.

+- `main_test.py`: Main test script for core functionalities.